 It’s no secret that distracted driving is hurting us.
 It’s causing wrecks, injuries and unfortunately, even deaths.
-Here in Dallas-Fort Worth, it’s estimated that 25 percent of all wrecks are caused by distractions.
+Here in Fort Worth, it’s estimated that 25 percent of all wrecks are caused by distractions.

 When we think about “distracted driving,” cell phones often come to mind, but phones aren’t the only obstacles taking our eyes off the road.
 There are plenty of other driving distractions like GPS, eating and drinking, applying makeup and yes, even smoking.
 Very little attention has been paid to the drivers who smoke behind the wheel, but a little digging uncovers some pretty important statistics.